SoftwareHeritage/swh-deposit/docs/getting-started.rst

   - specify *MUST* metadata (url, authors, software name and the external\_identifier)
-  - add all available information under the  compatible metadadata term Example of minimal atom entry file:
+  - add all available information under the  compatible metadadata term

+  An example of an atom entry file with CodeMeta terms:

   .. code:: xml